In Spain, coronavirus puts the poor at the back of the line

 “The pandemic is extending and intensifying poverty in a country that already had serious inequality problems,” said Carlos Susías, president of the European Anti-Poverty Network, which encompasses dozens of non-profits.
 He says insufficient welfare spending, too much red tape, lack of access to technology and a resurgence of the pandemic are likely to widen what is already one of the developed world’s biggest gaps between rich and poor.

-In Spain, nearly 36,000 have died and more than 1.2 million have contracted the virus, although the real infection tally could be at least three times higher.
+In Spain, over 38,000 have died and nearly 1.3 million have contracted the virus, although the real infection tally could be at least three times higher.
 Contagion has spread faster in densely populated working-class neighborhoods like Vallecas, in southern Madrid, where Oliva’s family of seven share a 35 square-meter (375 square-foot) street-level apartment.

 Manual workers like her husband, many in essential jobs and commuting on public transportation, are at greater peril of infection.
 And they have less financial safety to cope when they do fall ill.